ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Singapura Finance Ltd [Company Registration No. 196900340N] 150 Cecil Street #01-00 Singapore 069543 Tel:  68800633 Fax: 62258310 www.singapurafinance.com.sg www.facebook.com/singapurafinanceltd

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000026_5d6037f1faa50f0fcef5654bddb33b7aa4edb219811d61d4b6b912c2c7c9d64e.png)
-**Description**: The image is a promotional graphic for "Corporate Sustainability Reporting."
-A semi-transparent globe dominates the center, with the landmasses faintly visible.
-Surrounding the globe are various icons related to sustainability, business, and reporting, including a balance scale under a magnifying glass, a shopping basket with a dollar sign, hands cradling a plant, a speech bubble, a stock market graph, a smartphone, a megaphone, and papers.
-The background is a soft green gradient, suggesting an environmentally friendly theme.
+**Description**: The image is a conceptual graphic promoting "Corporate Sustainability Reporting," with the text in the upper left corner in brown and green.
+The background is a soft, blurred green, suggesting nature.
+At the center is a semi-transparent globe with landmasses visible, overlaid with various icons: a megaphone and paper, scales, a shopping bag with a dollar sign, hands cradling a seedling, a speech bubble, and a graph showing upward trends.
+These icons encircle the globe, representing different aspects of sustainability.

 ## BOARD STATEMENT